declare-lab/conv-emotion/README.md

 Unlike other emotion detection models, these techniques consider the party-states and inter-party dependencies for modeling conversational context relevant to emotion recognition.
 The primary purpose of all these techniques are to pretrain an emotion detection model for empathetic dialogue generation.

+## Data Format

+The networks expect emotion/sentiment label and speaker info for each utterance present in a dialogue.
+However, the code can be adpated to perform tasks where only the previous utterances are available without corresponding labels as context and goal is to label the present utterance.
+This code can also be trained end-to-end manner.
+We will soon push these desired changes.

 ## CMN
 [_CMN_](http://aclweb.org/anthology/N18-1193) is a neural framework for emotion detection in dyadic conversations.
 It leverages mutlimodal signals from text, audio and visual modalities.
 It specifically incorporates speaker-specific dependencies into its architecture for context modeling.
 Summaries are then generated from this context using multi-hop memory networks.